alexirpan/alexirpan.github.io/_posts/2024-08-18-nine-years.markdown

 3923  2024-08-06-switching-to-ai-safety.markdown
 {% endhighlight %}

-This continues to be a reminder that my view counts can be heavily driven by who reshares things.
-I expected the AI related posts to be popular, and know they got reshared by more prominent people, but the post on [the math of Smash Bros. crew battles]({% post_url 2024-03-23-crew-battle %}) is a big outlier.
-On a retrospective, I shared it to the Smash subreddit, which led to it getting shared on Hacker News, and that's why it has so many views.
+This continues to be a reminder that my view counts are heavily driven by who reshares things.
+I expected the AI related posts to be popular, but the post on [the math of Smash Bros. crew battles]({% post_url 2024-03-23-crew-battle %}) is a big outlier.
+I shared it to the Smash subreddit, someone from there shared it to Hacker News, and that's why it has so many views.
+(By the way, I've made some minor edits since that post went live, including a proof sketch for the final conjecture.
+Check it out if you missed it.)

-(I can also use this to see that there's a 6% clickthrough rate from my tweet saying I was joining an AI safety team to people actually reading the blog.)
+Based on Twitter views, I can also see there's a 6% clickthrough rate from my tweet saying I was joining an AI safety team to people actually reading the blog post.

 # Posts in Limbo

 Is this a good time to confess that I never look back at the list of in-progress posts I write each year?
-I just write up the list, never read it, then go "oh yeah, that idea!" when I reread last year's anniversary post.
+I just write up the list, never read it, then go "oh yeah, that" when I reread my old posts to prepare the next anniversary post.

-I'm no longer sure I get any value from sharing half-baked ideas, and may cut this from future anniversary posts.
+I'm no longer sure I get any value from sharing half-baked ideas, and may cut this in the future.

 **Post about Dominion:**